 Keep it Simple

 Odds are, most new business owners don’t have a degree in marketing and advertising.
-It’s also likely that many new business owners won’t know the difference between a push and pull marketing strategy, or how to set up an AdWords account, or how to measure landing-page effectiveness.
+It’s also likely that many new business owners won’t know the difference between a push and, or how to set up an AdWords account, or how to measure landing-page effectiveness.
 At the end of the day, it’s unwise to try and implement strategies and techniques you don’t understand.
 Either keep your efforts simple and moderate until you develop a deeper understanding, or else get in touch with a professional marketing team for some outside help.
 Trying to do too much on your own will likely end up hurting your business in the long run.